Jtalbert15/Installing-Virtual-Machine-and-Windows-ISO-s/README.md

 The Processor also is dependent on your system.
 If you have a weaker CPU you may just be able to use 1 CPU but for me I will select 3.

-Note: You can change these settings once the VM is created by right clicking on ////
+Note: You can change these settings once the VM is created by right clicking on the Vm and clicking settings.

 <img width="947" alt="Screenshot 2024-05-19 at 10 17 17 AM" src="https://github.com/Jtalbert15/Installing-Virtual-Machine-and-Windows-ISO-s/assets/66844406/d4fc3415-428d-44c6-b0d5-65140296fc5c">